-In accordance with the Llys-y-Fran Reservoir Section 158 operating agreement, a total of 995Ml of the storage volume within Llys-y-Fran Reservoir is allocated to the freshet bank, to be released for fisheries management purposes at the direction of Natural Resources Wales (NRW).
-If granted, the drought order involves using 425Ml (approximately 43%) of this volume of storage for public water supply, so that only a limited number (three) of freshet releases could take place during the period of implementation.
+In accordance with the Llys-y-Fran Reservoir Section 158 operating agreement, a total of 955Ml of the storage volume within Llys-y-Fran Reservoir is allocated to the freshet bank, to be released for fisheries management purposes at the direction of Natural Resources Wales (NRW).
+This volume allows for up to five releases of 190Ml each to be made.
+If granted, the drought order involves using 385Ml (approximately 40%) of this volume of storage for public water supply, so that only a limited number (three) of freshet releases could take place during the period of implementation.